anibalfn/stocks-email-automator/README.md

 "Good day,
 <br/>
-Below you encounter the analysis of the stock XXXX from the last 90 days:
+Below you encounter the analysis of the stock XXXX from the last YY days:
 <br/>
 Max cotation: $XXX.XX
 <br/>